 The Voice of God

-Then in verse 19 of this same chapter amongst the smoke, fire, and quaking of the Lord's presence the "Voice of the shofar" is further described.
+Then, in verse 19 of this same chapter amongst the smoke, fire, and quaking of the Lord's presence, the "Voice of the shofar" is further described.

 Instrument of Worship and War

-Which is fitting with the concept of praise being a weapon of sorts in spiritual matters.
+This thought is fitting with the concept of praise being a weapon of sorts in spiritual matters.

-Out of the mouth of babes and nursing infants You have ordained strength (translated "praise" in Matthew 21:16), Because of Your enemies, That You may silence the enemy and the avenger
+Out of the mouth of babes and nursing infants You have ordained strength (translated "praise" in Matthew 21:16), Because of Your enemies, That You may silence the enemy and the avenger.

 We also must consider the internal enemy of our flesh.

-In either case this penetrating sound representing the voice of God can give vision and consideration of God breaking through for us as we worship Him.
+In either case, this penetrating sound representing the voice of God can give vision and consideration of God breaking through for us as we worship Him.